lightstep/opentelemetry-examples/browser/getting_started.md

 Congratulations you have successfully created your first trace!

-## Configure the Opentelemetry Collector Exporter
+## Configure the OpenTelemetry Collector Exporter

 This section assumes you have completed the "Collect Trace Data" section.
-In this example we will replace the Console Exporter with the Lightstep Exporter.
+In this example we will replace the Console Exporter with the OpenTelemetry Collector Exporter.

-1. Install the Lightstep Exporter
+1. Install the OpenTelemetry Collector Exporter

 ```shell script
     npm install @opentelemetry/exporter-collector --save